 YouTube has a subscriber base of over a Billion users!
 That’s 1/6th of the world!
 Almost everyone I know uses YouTube to watch shows, catch the latest news bit or play some music.
 YouTube has become a part and parcel of our lives and a lot of us just go to YouTube to kill some time or browse for interesting videos.

 Finding trending videos or videos that would interest you (not all people like racing videos, but those who do absolutely LOVE ’em) can be a little difficult if you aren’t tech savvy.
 YouTube did address this problem by adding a new Trending tab in its platform (both on Mobile and Web versions) but it is limited to only a few categories and you can’t customize it as per the country and category of your choice.
 But using VidLog, anyone can find trending videos based on his/her requirements using simple filters.
-Here’s how you check trending Comedy videos from Australia:
+Here’s how you check trending Comedy videos from Canada:

 An aspiring YouTuber would want to find out how much a popular YouTuber earns.
 Using VidLog, it is absolutely easy to find the earning estimate of any video!
-Of course this won’t be a 100% correct estimate but it’ll be as close to the real number as possible.
+Of course, this won’t be a 100% correct estimate but it’ll be as close to the real number as possible.

 From a regular person to a market research associate to a business analyst to a content creator – anyone can use VidLog to understand the YouTube ecosystem better.
 Why don’t you download the extension and start using it today?!